-DP4 Replicate PBN Replication - replace conventional STARs/Holds with RNAV STARs/Holds DP5 Truncate Draft STAR Truncation Policy, awaiting formal publication by CAA ISP, used here as agreed with CAA.
-When applied logically to STARs with many common segments, can result in withdrawal of unnecessary duplicate STARs (DP3) When the final arrangement is decided, the truncated conventional STAR is always RNAV-replicated (DP4) DP6 Technical amendment Minor changes to a STAR which currently cannot be flown as it is formally defined, for legacy reasons - these changes always reflect what would actually happen in practical terms.
+DP4 Replicate PBN Replication - replace conventional STARs/Holds with RNAV STARs/Holds DP5 Truncate CAA STAR Truncation Policy used here.
+When applied logically to STARs with many common segments, can result in withdrawal of unnecessary duplicate STARs (DP3) When the final arrangement is decided, the truncated conventional STAR is always RNAV-replicated (DP4).
+In the case of a change to the actual vertical profile flown in the STAR, additional fuel/CO2 analysis and justification for this this will be provided.
+DP6 Technical amendment Minor changes to a STAR which currently cannot be flown as it is formally defined, for legacy reasons - these changes always reflect what would actually happen in practical terms.